Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

 ### An app created to show teams and fixtures in a league

-This is version 1.0 of the app.
+This is version 1.0.

 I created the app using Ruby and Sinatra as my first project during week 5 of the CodeClan Professional Software Development course.

-Upon completion of the course I have recreated the app using different languages and frameworks to further understand the implementation of functionality and design choices.
+Upon completion of the course I have recreated the app using different languages and frameworks in order to further understand the implementation of functionality and design choices.

 ### Version 2.0
 - Since v1.0 was created on a Mac I recreated the app on Windows